Canceled transitway projects in Minneapolis–Saint Paul: Riverview Corridor

 The Riverview Corridor is an arterial transit corridor from Downtown Saint Paul to the Mall of America via the Minneapolis-Saint Paul International Airport.
 The most discussed proposal was a Bus Rapid Transit corridor project, running from the Maplewood Mall to the Mall of America, through the Saint Paul Union Depot in Downtown Saint Paul.
 The route would have used some sections of the Central Corridor and Hiawatha Line and run along the center of West 7th Street.
 The project was canceled when the Minnesota Legislature took back the majority of unspent allocated funds.
 Concerns about the project included low ridership predictions and neighborhood opposition to the needed right of way expansion.
 It would have been possible that this line could have connected both the Blue Line and Green Line, making a transit way triangle.
 Bus service along the route was later improved, although not to the proposed Bus Rapid Transit project levels.

 This corridor, of the canceled projects, had and continues to have the most consideration.
 The City Council of Saint Paul voted on January 23, 2013 to request the Ramsey County Regional Rail Authority to conduct a new study of this transit corridor.

+In January 2026, Metro Transit announced that the Riverview Corridor had been selected as the Metro J Line, expected to be completed between 2030 and 2035.